opensafely-core/ehrql/docs/includes/generated_docs/schemas/tpp.md

 <p class="dimension-indicator"><code>many rows per patient</code></p>
 ## occupation_on_covid_vaccine_record

+!!! warning "Access to this table requires the `occupation_on_covid_vaccine_record` permission"

+    Access to this dataset is only permitted for projects operating under the OpenSAFELY COVID service.
+For non-COVID projects access is usually agreed at the project application stage.
+If you're unsure as to whether you do or should have access please speak to your co-pilot or to OpenSAFELY support.

 This data is from the NHS England COVID-19 data store, and reflects information collected at the point of vaccination